Reader’s and Writer’s Workshop is a way of teaching Language Arts that is more natural.

 Your Role in Notebooks

-- What they need to learn next
+- Decide what they need to learn next

 - Writing goals (we usually set one or two per session–see our homeschool schedule here).

-- Spelling needs
+- Finding spelling needs

-Apply to Self-Selected Texts
+5. Self-Selected Texts

 Choice is key to life-long readers and writers.

-Afterward, they should be given an assignment to read from their choice book applying the lessons to their Reader’s and Writer’s notebooks from that text.
+After your mini-lesson, your students(s) should be given an assignment to read from their choice book applying the lessons to their Reader’s and Writer’s notebooks from that text.

 For example, if I taught sound words for Writing and text-to-self connections for Reading, I would assign the child to make a couple of text-to-self connections to what they choose to read and write about it in their Reader’s Notebook.